Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 ## Goals

-Our goal for this lesson is to:
+Our goals for this lesson are to:
 - Practice defining routes that read model records
 - Access a database record from the back-end layer